 Rainbow beach is located in Frederiksted, near the west end of St. Croix.
 The clear waters are quite calm and shallow, making it a great destination if you’re bringing children along.

 You can find plenty of marine life if you’re snorkeling, but it’s not the best for scuba diving due to shallow water.
 There is a popular restaurant called Rythms on the premises that provide visitors with delicious dining options like shrimp and fish tacos, plus live music.
 You can also rent a jet ski to explore the outer Caribbean sea.
 There are also bathroom facilities where you can change clothes after you finish swimming at the beach.

 Overall, it’s the perfect beach if you’re looking to enjoy a beautiful ocean view while sipping on drinks and soaking in the sun.
 If you’re on a cruise ship, the beach is just around one mile away from Frederiksted Pier, so it’s a great choice to visit if you’re looking to find a nearby beach.

-Its convenient location also places it close to some of the most luxurious resorts on the island.
+Its convenient location also places it close to some of the most beautiful resorts on the island.

 8. Shoys Beach

 Shoys Beach is located close to Christiansted, on the east end of the island.
 Some parts of the beach feature soft white sand, while others have an abundance of rocks, so make sure to wear slippers or water shoes.
 If you’re staying at the Buccaneer Hotel, Shoy’s Beach is the closest beach to you.

 There is a reef you can explore for snorkeling, but the wildlife is average at best.
 Although on a good day, you can find schools of fish, eels, and lobster if you’re lucky.
 Water is often calm, but there might be minor waves at times.

 There aren’t any amenities or facilities in the area, but you can find shade under the trees.
 It’s very lowkey, and there aren’t a lot of guests, giving it a quiet atmosphere.
 The pristine beach is well-known for the tunnel of mangrove trees that lead to the beach, so that’s something to look forward to.